 If you can fit two fingers between the mattress and the crib, you should purchase a slightly bigger mattress.

 The mattress hangers should be secured in hooks to the corner posts.
 Discard any plastic covering that may come with the mattress before placing it on the crib.
-The mattress should not allow your child to leave the crib.
+The bed should not allow your child to leave the crib.

 Toys and mobiles

 Avoid entertainment toys and mobiles that have strings.
 Toys with small detachable parts can pose a danger to your child.
-This is because your child can remove and swallow the small detachable parts.
+This is because your child can remove and swallow the small removable parts.
 You should remove the mobiles as soon as your child can push up on his knees and hands.